Grading Rules

 The grading table provides additional shortcuts:

-• Fill column Press Shift + Enter or Cmd/Ctrl + Enter to fill the entire column, automatically inverting values beyond the sample size.
+Press `Shift + Enter` or `Cmd/Ctrl + Enter` to fill the entire column, automatically inverting values beyond the sample size.

 If some sizes require non-linear or irregular grading: